-Kris Ward is responsible for the overall direction of the Recreational program.
-Kris works side-by-side with Tom Gross, who manages all of the operational aspects of the program and provides support and guidance to more than 750 men and women who volunteer as age group directors, coaches and managers.
+Derek Biss is responsible for coordination of the online registration database for the club's Recreational program.
+Derek works side-by-side with Tom Gross, who manages all of the operational aspects of the program and provides support and guidance to more than 750 men and women who volunteer as age group directors, coaches and managers.

 What are the rules and regulations that I need to follow?